symsmith/symsmith.github.io/src/content/blog/redux-toolkit-errors/index.md

 draft: true
 ---

 I recently started migrating my company's codebase to [Redux Toolkit](https://redux-toolkit.js.org/), after many years using bare [Redux](https://redux.js.org/) with manually (painfully) written action creators and reducers.
-After some time, I realized that our error handling code was malfunctioning for dispatched thunks.
+After some time, I realized that our error handling code was malfunctioning for async thunks.

 It turns out that by default, Redux Toolkit handles error propagation of failed async thunks differently than Redux (which doesn't really handle them at all).